gk147-pcb/PVModule_LTSpice/README.md

 # Single Solar Cell Circuit Diagram
 ![alt text](https://github.com/gk147-pcb/PVModule_LTSpice/blob/main/Single_Solar_Cell.png/?raw=true)
 A single solar cell has the equivalent circuit diagram of a current source.
-In this case, the current source is I1 with a magnitude of 3A with a diode D1 connected in parallel. (circuit designed on LT Spice)
+In this case, the current source is I1 with a magnitude of 3A with a diode D1 connected in parallel.
+Note: Circuit designed on LT Spice Software

 # PV Module
 ![alt text](https://github.com/gk147-pcb/PVModule_LTSpice/blob/main/PV_Module_36_Cells.png/?raw=true)